 Foreign workers cannot change jobs unless they have a no-objection letter from their existing employer, and some employers confiscate workers’ passports to prevent them from leaving.

 G2.
 Are individuals able to exercise the right to own property and establish private businesses without undue interference from state or nonstate actors?
 1 / 4

 While a great deal of business activity in the kingdom is dominated by or connected to members of the government, the ruling family, or other elite families, officials have given assurances that special industrial and commercial zones are free from interference by the royal family.

 Women require permission from a male guardian to obtain business licenses.
 Women also face legal discrimination regarding property rights, with daughters typically receiving half the inheritance awarded to sons.

 G3.
 Do individuals enjoy personal social freedoms, including choice of marriage partner and size of family, protection from domestic violence, and control over appearance?
 0 / 4

 There are a number of official restrictions on marriage.
 For example, Muslim women may not marry non-Muslims, citizens typically require permission to marry noncitizens, and men are barred from marrying women from certain countries.
-All sexual activity outside of marriage, including same-sex activity, is criminalized, and the death penalty can be applied in certain circumstances.
+All sexual activity outside of marriage is criminalized, and the death penalty can be applied in certain circumstances.
 Women face legal disadvantages in divorce and custody proceedings.

 G4.
 Do individuals enjoy equality of opportunity and freedom from economic exploitation?
 1 / 4